-Lubricating the swingarm pivots
+Lubricating the rear suspension

-The swingarm pivots must be lubricated by a Yamaha dealer at the intervals specified in the periodic maintenance and lubrication chart.
+The pivoting points of the rear suspension must be lubricated by a Yamaha dealer at the intervals specified in the periodic maintenance and lubrication chart.

+Lithium-soap-based grease

-Recommended lubricant: Lithium-soap-based grease Checking the front fork
+Checking the front fork

 The condition and operation of the front fork must be checked as follows at the intervals specified in the periodic maintenance and lubrication chart.